hhhonzik/starrocks-trino-hll/README.md

-# WIP support for Hyperloglog in Starrocks via Java UDF
+# Support for Athena / Trino / Presto Hyperloglog on Starrocks via UDF

 ## Installation on Starrocks